cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 This section demonstrates how to define packets and acks (acknowledgements) for the Leaderboard blockchain.
 Remember that this blockchain will mostly be receiving packets from the checkers blockchain or other gaming chains.
 This will be handled in the checkers blockchain extension tutorial.
 In this section you will add an additional packet definition that will enable the Leaderboard chain to send a packet to connected game chains when a player has entered the top of the rankings.

-The documentation on how to define packets and acks in IBC can be found in [the IBC go docs](https://ibc.cosmos.network/main/ibc/apps/packets_acks.html).
+The documentation on how to define packets and acks in IBC can be found in [the ibc-go docs](https://ibc.cosmos.network/main/ibc/apps/packets_acks.html).

 ## Scaffold a packet with Ignite CLI